IDEP-network/IDEP-Docs/docs/Validators/run-full-node.md

 ```
 Be sure to point your CLI to your running node instead of the bootstrap node
 ```
-idepcli config node tcp://localhost:26657
+ioncli config node tcp://localhost:26657
 ```
 If someone wants to add you as a peer, have them add the above address to their `persistent_peers` in their `~/.iond/config/config.toml`.

-And if someone wants to use your node from their `IDEPcli` then have them run:
+And if someone wants to use your node from their `ioncli` then have them run:
 ```
-idepcli config chain-id Sanford-X idepcli config output json idepcli config node tcp://<your-public-ip>:26657
+ioncli config chain-id Sanford-X ioncli config output json ioncli config node tcp://<your-public-ip>:26657
 ```

 ### 23. Optional: make your full node into a validator